-The premise of the Public Information Act (PIA) is that all information "collected, assembled, or maintained" by or for a city is public information, unless an exception applies.
-Most information-such as salary, evaluations, and reprimands-is public information.
+The premise of the Public Information Act (PIA) is that all information "collected, assembled, or maintained" by or for a city is public information, unless a statutory exception to disclosure applies.322 Most information-such as salary, evaluations, and reprimands-is public information.
 However, a number of exceptions to disclosure apply to documents that may be found in an employee's personnel file.
+For example:

-A city is prohibited from disclosing the social security number of a living person.
-A document that is otherwise public information, and which contains an employee's social security number, may be disclosed by redacting the social security number.
+- A city is prohibited from disclosing the social security number of a living person.
+A document that is otherwise public information, and which contains an employee's social security number, may be released after redacting the social security number.
 A city is not required to obtain an attorney general's opinion prior to redacting an employee's social security number.
-A current or former employee's home address, home telephone number, or information regarding the employee's family members may not be disclosed if the employee has requested that the city not reveal this information.
-Cities are required to ask each employee, within fourteen days of the employee's date of hire, appointment, or ending of service with the city, whether he or she wants this information to be treated confidentially.
+323 - A current or former employee's home address, home telephone number, emergency contact information, social security number, or information regarding the employee's family members may not be disclosed if the employee has decision).